shivannis/xandr-docs-public/xandr-docs/digital-platform-api/api-best-practices.md

 # Digital Platform API - API best practices

 We're thrilled that you're taking advantage of our platform by grabbing raw data, hooking in your own pieces of the ad serving puzzle, or otherwise building on top of our infrastructure.
 There are a few ground rules that will make sure you have the best experience possible, and keep your applications healthy as our API evolves.
-Please stay in touch with your implementation consultant as you get started building.
+Stay in touch with your implementation consultant as you get started building.

 ## API Dos

+**Retrieve only the objects you need.**

-### GET multiple objects by ID
+### Get multiple objects by ID

 Most services support the retrieval of multiple specific objects by ID.
 To do this, you append a comma-separated list of IDs to the query string.
 For example, the following request would return only the publishers with the specified IDs.